 Lecture: suggested donation $36

 We do not accept money on Shabbat.
-Please RSVP and pay in advance.
+RSVP firstname.lastname@example.org, and pay in advance at the HBT office.

 “A Letter to My Palestinian Neighbor” Tuesday, December 4, 2018, 7-8:30pm